syldexiahime/jekyll-simple-assets/README.md

 Returns a relative url to the path given, with a hash based on the content of the file as a query string.
+Will link to a minified version of the file if possible.

 ```liquid
 {% asset assets/js/app.js %}